From Semi-Infinite Constraints to Structured Robust Policies: Optimal Gain Selection for Financial Systems: Technical Proofs

-To prove~$(ii)$, we observe that for $k=2$, the left-hand side of the stated inequality~(\ref{ineq: useful ineq 1}) becomes $ \mu [ (1+K\mu)^2 - (1-K\mu)^2 ] $ which satisfies the inequality automatically.
+For~$(ii)$, note that for $k=2$, the left-hand side of the stated inequality~\eqref{ineq: useful ineq 1} simplifies to $ \mu [ (1+K\mu)^2 - (1-K\mu)^2 ] $ which satisfies the inequality automatically.
 Now, we proceed a proof by induction.
 Assuming the stated inequality holds for~$k-1$, we must show that the inequality also holds for $k.$ Set a shorthand function

-Observe that, for $\mu \geq 0,$ {
+Observe that, for $\mu \geq 0,$

-}where the last inequality holds by applying the inductive hypothesis.
+where the last inequality holds by applying the inductive hypothesis.
 Now, with the aid of part~$(i)$, we obtain

 and the proof of part~$(ii)$ is complete.